vietnam-devs/coolstore-microservices/README.md

 ## Installation

-### Option 1: Up and Running locally with "Docker for Desktop", development only
+### Developement environment: Up and Running locally with "Docker for Desktop"

 1. Make sure we have **`Docker for Desktop`** running with **`Kubernetes`** option enabled.
 We need to install **`kubectl`**, **`helm`** and **`istioctl`** on the build machine as well.